 Mr. Baacke described the results of the proposals were received from three bidders.
-Baacke noted that while Mr. Hanks claims that NIPSCO "self-selected" its preferred configuration and required bidders to offer aeroderivative units, CAC witness James claims that the quality of NIPSCO's EPC RFP was "wanting insofar as it relies upon a project that needs more definition and planning."
-Pub.
-Ex.
-2 at 16; CAC Ex.
-2, Attachment RJ-2, § 3.4.
-He testified that while the OUCC and CAC appear to disagree on the appropriate level of detail needed in the RFP, NIPSCO's balanced approach falls reasonably between the two.
-Pet.
-Ex.
-5-R at 5, Mr. Baacke testified that NIPSCO's internal EPC RFP bid evaluation scorecard and related documentation were provided in discovery and show that NIPSCO properly vetted the EPC RFP bids.Mr.
-Baacke described the results of the proposals received from three bidders.
 One bid did not meet the performance criteria of the technical specifications and provided less than five pages of information, which was not evaluated for further consideration.
 A second bid provided a proposal that consisted of 10 refurbished aeroderivative turbines which did not align with the RFP criteria or the performance criteria of the technical specifications.
 A third bid aligned with the technical specifications however, the proposal price was \$100 million more than the self-build option costs of construction.
-He testified-NIPSCO ultimately chose the self-build option, which isMr.
-Baacke stated was in the best interest of NIPSCO and its customers.
+He testified NIPSCO ultimately chose the self-build option, which is in the best interest of NIPSCO and its customers.
 Pet.
 Ex.
 5 at 11-12.